 *Whoever blasphemes the name of the Lord shall surely be put to death.
 All the congregation shall stone him.
 The sojourner as well as the native, when he blasphemes the Name, shall be put to death.
 Lev 24:16 ESV+

 Yet Mary trusted in God and remembered what the angel had told her about her cousin Elizabeth.
 Mary had been friends with Elizabeth, and visited with her during the ceremonial Feasts in Jerusalem.
-Elizabeth had also just received a miracle, though not as great as Mary’s; Elizabeth had conceived a son though she was past her child bearing years.
+Elizabeth had also just received a miracle, though not as great as Mary’s; she had conceived a son though she was past her child bearing years.
 Since God had just given a miracle to Elizabeth, she would understand about the greater miracle Mary had living within her.
-The Lord’s plan had provided the perfect person for Mary to talk with, confide in; something she desperately needed now.
+The Lord’s plan for Jesus’ birth had provided the perfect person for Mary to talk with, confide in; something she desperately needed now.

 *And behold, your relative

-Mary went as soon as possible (with haste) to the hill
+Mary went as soon as possible (with haste) to the hill country

-with John.
+John.
 When Mary greeted